W-symmetry, topological vertex and affine Yangian: representations

 Using now this formula for the charges of the highest weight state, we can determine the number of states in the irreducible representation at lower levels by computing the rank of the Shapovalov form.
 Using the explicit commutation relations of \cite{Prochazka:2014gqa}, we find

 On the other hand, the topological vertex predicts

 so we find a nice match at these low levels.
-This is a non-trivial verification of the various ingredients that went into the computation, namely \begin{itemize} \item the identification of $(\Box,\Box,\Box)$ as a completely degenerate representation of $\mathcal{W}_{1+\infty}$ \item the conjecture that the states in this representation are combinatorially given by plane partitions with asymptotics $(\Box,\Box,\Box)$, or equivalently that the character of this representation is given by the topological vertex \item the identification of the highest weight $\psi(u)$ charge being given by the product (\ref{psiproduct}) \item the map between $\psi(u)$ charges and $u_j$ charges (\ref{psitoucharges}) \item the commutation relations of $\mathcal{W}_{1+\infty}$ generators as found in \cite{Prochazka:2014gqa} \end{itemize}
+This is a non-trivial verification of the various ingredients that went into the computation, namely \begin{itemize} \item the identification of $(\Box,\Box,\Box)$ as a degenerate representation of $\mathcal{W}_{1+\infty}$; at level $1$ we find $3$ states, so there is indeed an infinite number of null states at level $1$ \item the conjecture that the states in this representation are combinatorially given by plane partitions with asymptotics $(\Box,\Box,\Box)$, or equivalently that the character of this representation is given by the topological vertex \item the identification of the highest weight $\psi(u)$ charge being given by the product (\ref{psiproduct}) \item the map between $\psi(u)$ charges and $u_j$ charges (\ref{psitoucharges}) \item the commutation relations of $\mathcal{W}_{1+\infty}$ generators as found in \cite{Prochazka:2014gqa} \end{itemize}